abrarulhoque/ask-ai/README.md

 2. Enter your API key in the app's settings screen
 3. The app will save your API key securely using Android's DataStore

-Alternatively, for development purposes, you can modify the `buildConfigField` in `app/build.gradle.kts` to include your API key.

 ## Technical Stack

 - Kotlin